ksivasan/academic-kickstart/content/post/Duality.md

 +++
 # Date this page was created.
-date = "2017-04-11"
+date = "2018-10-28"

 # Project title.
-title = "Automated Measurement of Language Outcomes for Neurodevelopmental Disorders - NIDCD R01"
+title = "Duality of Matrices"

 # Project summary to display on homepage.
-summary = "Improving conversational use of spoken language is an important goal for many new interventions and treatments for children with neurodevelopmental disorders.
-However, progress in testing these treatments is limited by the lack of informative outcome measures to indicate whether or not an intervention or treatment is having the desired effect on a child's conversational use of language (i.e., discourse skills).
-The goal of this project is to evaluate whether Natural Language Processing methods can be translated into meaningful outcome measure for individuals with a range of neurodevelopmental disorders.
-This project was recently funded by the National Institute of Deafness and Other Communication Disorders."
+summary = "I stumbled upon this thought for a while and came up with this explanation on duality of matrices.
+I am not sure if any Linear Algebra 101 talks about this.
+I may be wrong since I feel I have evolved different times with seeing linear algebra in different occasions which is one of my favorite subjects"

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = ""
+image_preview = "matrix.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["natural-language-processing", "autism", "outcomes"]
+tags = ["linear algebra", "Decomposition"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""

 # Does the project detail page use math formatting?
-math = false
+math = true

 # Optional featured image (relative to `static/img/` folder).
 [header]
-image = ""
+image = "matrix.jpg"
-caption = ""
+caption = "a random pic, not creative enough!"

 +++